christytan/OCI-GoldenGate/ConfigureDevClient.md

 Note how the connect string for VNC Server is simply localhost:1  That is because the default port 5901 on your local machine is forwarded to 5901 on your OCI dev client over an ssh tunnel

-- Connect to your VNC desktop and provide the password you changed on the host earlier
+Connect to your VNC desktop and provide the password you changed on the host earlier

+If all goes well, you should now see a linux desktop in your VNC window.

+### STEP 4: Connect to your autonomous DB using SQL*Developer, SQLCL and SQL*Plus

-- On your linux desktop, invoke SQL*Developer from the top left Applications menu as shown below
+In your VNC session, invoke SQL*Developer from the top left Applications menu as shown below

 ![](./images/500/sql-developer-vnc.png)